 Winona leaned over a spot where a few sunflowers were growing.
 They seemed to be one of the only plants that were struggling.
 She put her hand on the ground in front of the flowers, as she closed her eyes.

 “The soil seems… yeah—the soil is fine.
 It must be something else.”
 She stood up and gazed around at the colorful display surrounding her.

 “My Concept involves the earth itself… I’ve done so much to this soil to help everything grow, but…” She played with one of the gemstones in her hair—this time, choosing the blue jewel.
 “Maybe it’s too much?”

 Winona lied down on the soil, placing her ear against it.
 “The plants help each other grow, and at the same time, do not hinder each other.
 That’s the network I’ve been working on for years now.
 I’ll have to think of what could be causing this.”
 She could feel the vibrations of the earth—something she had begun to learn recently.
 Using this power, she senses an area below the garden.

 “I wonder if it has anything to do with that…”

 She felt footsteps approach her—familiar ones that did not alarm her whatsoever.
-With the tapping of a cane as it made contact with the ground, Winona’s father—Jericho Collins—approached her.
+With the tapping of a cane as it made contact with the ground, Winona’s father—Jericho Caldera—approached her.